quixio/quix-docs/docs/connect/kafka-to-apache-kylin.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Kylin using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Kylin

-UNRECOGNIZED TECH ALERT
+Apache Kylin is an open-source distributed analytics engine designed to provide instant response times for extremely large datasets.
+It is specifically built for interactive big data analytics, supporting various query interfaces like SQL and multi-dimensional analysis (OLAP).
+With its ability to automatically create cube models and pre-calculate aggregate values, Apache Kylin enables users to efficiently query vast amounts of data in real-time.
+This technology is perfect for organizations looking to accelerate their analytical processing and gain valuable insights from their big data sources.

 ## Integrations